 A look into what performance acceptance testing is and how it’s conducted

-Performance acceptance testing is important for several reasons, namely peace of mind in a product and confidence that it will it work as it needs to.
+Performance acceptance testing is important for several reasons, namely peace of mind about a product and confidence that it will work as it needs to.
 The testing is also crucial to ensure that buyers aren’t in any way ripped off by their suppliers.